uberhacker/mcu/README.md

 [--projects]
 : A comma separated list of specific contrib modules or themes to update.

+[--reset]
+: Delete the existing mcu multidev environment and create a new environment.

 [--team]
 : Filter for sites you are a team member of.